tmccalla777/RBTminiproject--Fall-2019/viCommands.md

 The cp command is used to create a copy from file A to file B. It creates the file in the current directory and is a very straightforward and easy command.
 For example, if we wanted to create file B as a copy of file A, we could do the following:
 "cp fileA fileB"
 It is very very simple to use!

+4. PWD
+The pwd commands reports the current working directory path.
+To use this command, the user only needs to type pwd on a new line and press enter to get the current directory returned.
+The command goes as follows:
+"pwd"